moorebarrett-jodiann/ta-final-project/README.md

 # T&A Streaming

-## Streaming Website using Vanilla JavaScript
+## Static Website using Vanilla JavaScript

 ### Contributors: